MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-release-version-history.md

 ### New features and improvements

 - Added WebSocket support for the QlikSense application.
-To learn more about how to integrate QlikSense with Application Proxy, see this [walkthrough](application-proxy-qlik.md).
+To learn more about how to integrate QlikSense with application proxy, see this [walkthrough](application-proxy-qlik.md).
 - Improved the installation wizard to make it easier to configure an outbound proxy.
 - Set TLS 1.2 as the default protocol for connectors.
 - Added a new End-User License Agreement (EULA).